-This report serves as an update to the City of Bastrop's Comprehensive Plan (2016), focusing on two key chapters: Community Growth and Land Use and Community Image.
+This report serves as an update to the 2016 Comprehensive Plan, focusing on two key chapters: Growth and Infrastructure and Land Use and Character.
 These chapters play a critical role in shaping the future of the City of Bastrop, as they address how the area will develop and how it will manage the essential services and infrastructure needed to support this growth.
-The Plan Update reflects changes in demographic trends, regulatory changes, and community vision, ensuring that the Plan aligns with both current conditions and future community aspirations.
+The Update reflects changes in demographic trends, regulatory changes, and community vision, ensuring that the Plan aligns with both current conditions and future community aspirations.